I met my training and hiking friend Candace at Pt. Defiance in Tacoma for an urban trail hike for our first hike of the year.

 Note: The best advice I can give you with any injury or before embarking on daily physical training is see a doctor.
 During your training make sure you have adequate rest and nutrition.
 Needing a nap at noon everyday, or having frequent injuries is a sign of overtraining, not enough calories or both.

-Since my endurance training goals have mostly been replaced with hikes, I will need to pay close attention to my weekly workout and calories.
-In addition, some of my endurance training will count as endurance, while others days are simply beautiful urban hikes which refuel my recovery and add to my rest days and spirit.
+Since my endurance training has now been mostly replaced with hikes, I will need to pay close attention to my weekly workout and calories.
+Some of my endurance training will count as endurance, while others days are simply beautiful urban hikes which refuel my recovery and add to my rest days and spirit.